skgrange/rmweather/cran_comments.md

   - `checking CRAN incoming feasibility ...
 NOTE`

-    - This is the first submission of pacakage
+    - This is the first submission of this pacakage

 ## Downstream dependencies

-This is a new pacakge and therefore has no downstream dependencies.
+This is a new pacakge and therefore has it has no downstream dependencies.

 ## Other comments